AlexanderDzhoganov/GLSLplusplus/README.md

 GLSLplusplus
 ============

-GLSL++ allows you to write C++ code which will (at runtime) be translated into a GLSL shader.
+GLSL++ allows you to write C++ code which will (at runtime) output a valid GLSL shader.

+The goal of the library is twofold:
+1. Create a domain-specific language within C++ that looks and feels as similar to GLSL as possible.
+2. Enable GLSL code to take advantage of C++'s static typing, compile-time checks and extensive tooling, therefore eliminating many problems associated with writing GLSL (e.g. mistyped variable names, incorrect assignments, etc.) without an additional compilation phase.

-This approach greatly simplifies writing shaders that depend on run-time parameters without the #ifdef clutter.
+This approach also greatly simplifies writing (uber-)shaders that depend on run-time parameters without the #ifdef clutter.

 Example: